//this is the mailchimp popup form //ShareThis code for sharing images

 What is an ATS?

-ATS stands for applicant tracking system, a type of software designed to source, manage, process, and catalog a database of job applicants for talent acquisition.
-The best ATS can offer many features, including job posting, applicant tracking, resume parsing, team collaboration, career site builder, new hire onboarding, candidate relationship management (CRM), integrations, and recruitment analytics and reporting.
+An ATS (applicant tracking system) is a recruitment tool that sources, manages, processes, and catalogs job applicants' data for talent acquisition.
+Top ATS features include job posting, applicant tracking, resume parsing, team collaboration, career site builder, new hire onboarding, CRM, integrations, and recruitment analytics and reporting.

 • TA Efficiency: Automating tasks like job postings, creating job descriptions, parsing resumes, and scheduling interviews frees up recruiters to focus on strategic tasks, such as enhancing processes and boosting employee engagement.